bcdev/jpy/doc/reference.rst

     :py:func:`jpy.get_type()`).
 If *jobj* is already of *type*, *jobj* is returned.
 If *jobj* is an instance of *type*, a new wrapper object will be created for this type, otherwise ``None`` is returned.

+    This function is useful if you need to convert the `java.util.Object` values returned e.g. by Java collections (implementations of the `java.util.Set`, `java.util.Map`, `java.util.List` & Co.) to specific types.

     Make sure that :py:func:`jpy.create_jvm()` has already been called.
 Otherwise the function fails with a runtime exception.